PaddlePaddle/FastDeploy/docs/features/disaggregated.md

 # Disaggregated Deployment

-Large model inference consists of two phases: Prefill and Decode, which are compute-intensive (Prefill) and compute-intensive (Decode) respectively.
+Large model inference consists of two phases: Prefill and Decode, which are compute-intensive (Prefill) and Memory access-intensive(Decode) respectively.
 Deploying Prefill and Decode separately in certain scenarios can improve hardware utilization, effectively increase throughput, and reduce overall sentence latency.

 * Prefill phase: Processes all input Tokens (such as user prompts), completes the model's forward propagation, and generates the first token.
 * Decode phase: Starting from the first generated token, it generates one token at a time autoregressively until reaching the stop token.
 For N output tokens, the Decode phase requires (N-1) forward propagations that must be executed serially.
 During generation, the number of tokens to attend to increases, and computational requirements gradually grow.